Salah856/AWS_WhitePapers_Summary/AWS Key Management Service Best Practices.md

 For example, you could define a CMK for data classified as “Confidential,” and so on.
 This ensures that authorized users only have permissions for the key material that they require to complete their job.

+You should also decide how you want to manage usage of AWS KMS.

+Creating KMS keys within each account that requires the ability to encrypt and decrypt sensitive data works best for most customers, but another option is to share the CMKs from a few centralized accounts.

+Maintaining the CMKs in the same account as the majority of the infrastructure using them helps users provision and run AWS services that use those keys.
+AWS services don’t allow for cross-account searching unless the principal doing the searching has explicit List* permissions on resources owned by the external account.

+This can also only be accomplished via the CLI or SDK, and not through service console-based searches.
+Additionally, by storing the credentials in the local accounts, it might be easier to delegate permissions to individuals who know the IAM principals that require access to the specific CMKs.

+If you were sharing the keys via a centralized model, the AWS KMS administrators would need to know the full Amazon Resource Name (ARN) for all users of the CMKs to ensure least privilege.

+Otherwise, the administrators might provide overly permissive permissions on the keys.